oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Code_Generator.md

 #### Directories

-The directories are named by the group name (*@ingroup* tag) and in each one are the template files of the classes that belong to that group.
+The directories are named by the group name (*@ingroup* tag) and hold the template files of the classes that belong to that group.

 How to import a new class
 -------------------------